Anthony-Nolan/Atlas/README_Support.md

 ATLAS only supports haplotype frequency data encoded as G-Groups ("large", e.g., `01:01:01G` or "small", e.g., `01:01g`).
 The import will fail if the file contains an allele name that is actually part of a wider G group.
 E.g., if a "large" G group HFS file contains the allele `A*01:01:01:01`, the file will be rejected because the allele is part of `A*01:01:01G`.
 Another example for "small" G group is the allele `A*43:02N` which should be submitted as the g group named, `43:01`.

+In this case, the local function, `TransformHaplotypeFrequencySet`, can be used to correct the HFS.
+[See this README for further details](/README_ManualTesting.md/#transform-a-haplotype-frequency-set-file-to-findreplace-an-invalid-typing).

 ### Rolling back an upload